Shu Chien: Biography

 Chien was born in Beijing and grew up in Shanghai.
 Chien's family are descendants of the royal family of the King Qian Liu of the Kingdom of Wuyue.
 His grandfather Chien Hong-ye (錢鴻業) was a Chief Justice in the Supreme Court of the Republic of China (in Shanghai).
 His father Chien Shih-Liang, a chemist, was former President of Academia Sinica.
 His elder brother Robert Chien (錢純) was former Minister of Finance of Taiwan, and former Secretary-general of Executive Yuan.
 His young brother Fredrick Chien is also an influential politician in Taiwan.
 Shu Chien married Dr. Kuang-Chung Hu Chien in 1957.

 From 1947 to 1948, Chien completed his medical preparatory study at Peking University Medical School.
 In 1949, Chien moved to Taiwan with his family.
-In 1953, Chien graduated from the National Taiwan University.
+In 1953, Chien graduated from National Taiwan University.
 Chien went to study in the United States in 1954 and obtained his PhD in 1957 from Columbia University.
-Chien also received M.D. from the National Taiwan University.
+Chien also received his M.D. from National Taiwan University.

 From 1969 to 1988, Chien was a Professor of Physiology and Biophysics at the Columbia University.
 Chien was a Founding Fellow of the American Institute for Medical and Biological Engineering in 1992.

 Chien is current President (since 1991) of the Whitaker Institute of Biomedical Engineering at the University of California, San Diego (UCSD).
 Chien was the Chair of the Department of Bioengineering of UCSD from 1994 to 1999 and from 2002 to 2005.
 He is also the founding director of the Institute of Engineering in Medicine in July 2008.
-He was named as a recipient of the National Medal of Science by President Barack Obama on September 27, 2011 for "pioneering work in cardiovascular physiology and bioengineering".
+He was named as a recipient of the National Medal of Science by President Barack Obama on September 27, 2011, for "pioneering work in cardiovascular physiology and bioengineering".